tianocore/edk2/AppPkg/Applications/Python/Python-2.7.10/Py2710ReadMe.txt

         cStringIO   gc              itertools     math
         operator    time

-  B.  Edit AppPkg/AppPkg.dsc to enable (uncomment) the PythonCore.inf line
+  B.  Edit AppPkg/AppPkg.dsc to enable (uncomment) the Python2710.inf line
     within the [Components] section.

-  C.  Build AppPkg, which includes Python, using the standard "build" command:
+  C.  Build AppPkg using the standard "build" command:
     For example, to build Python for an X64 CPU architecture: build -a X64 -p AppPkg\AppPkg.dsc